Child Custody Lawyer in Lancaster, PA

 As a parent, your child’s well-being and your relationship with your child are probably your biggest concerns.
 Your ex likely feels the same way.
-Your common interest can either create more conflict or bring you onto common ground.
+Your common interest can create conflict or bring you onto common ground.
 A skilled family law attorney can help you find solutions rather than making the process even more difficult than it already is.

-Legal Vs. Physical Custody
+Legal vs. Physical Custody

 With both types of custody, either one parent may have sole custody or the parents may share custody.
 With physical custody, one parent may have custody most of the time, while the other parent has partial physical custody rights.
 The parent with the bulk of physical custody is often referred to as the custodial parent.
 Most often, this is the parent who receives child support payments.